 Propel Your Career With an MBA

-St. Kate’s Master of Business Administration prepares students with instruction in both leadership skills and business theory.
-The program’s concentration options — healthcare, integrated marketing communications, and management — help graduate students learn how to approach different aspects of business in innovative and analytical ways.
+St. Kate’s online Master of Business Administration program prepares students with instruction in both leadership skills and business theory.
+Each of the program’s concentration options — healthcare, integrated marketing communications, and management — help graduate students learn how to approach different aspects of business in innovative and analytical ways.

 If you want to learn more about what you can do with an MBA — such as pursue a career as a medical and health services manager, marketing manager, or management analyst — explore how St. Kate’s MBA can help you reach your goals.